 The Belmont Philosophy Department is a community of learners that invites its students to join in the active pursuit of philosophical thinking and the exploration of profound philosophical questions raised in the tradition as part of the quest for an enriched life.

+Philosophy is even beneficial as a second major or minor.
+It will challenge you to think more deeply about your primary area of study.
+After all, Philosophy includes such sub-disciplines as Philosophy of the Mind, Business Ethics, Philosophy of Art, Political Philosophy, and Philosophy of Religion.
 Various Philosophy courses may be particularly appropriate for your interests, your major, or a major you would like to link with Philosophy as a minor or a second major.

 Plato observed that the key to living the best possible human life is knowing how to best live.
 Traditionally understood, education is a preparation for life as a whole.
 If you approach your time at Belmont properly, you will emerge not only with better professional credentials, but also as a better citizen, a better family member, a better neighbor, and generally a better human being.

 To learn more about majoring or minoring in Philosophy, choose either of the links below.

 For more information about our program, please contact Department Chair, Dr. Mark Anderson or (615) 460-6494.